systemslab/popper-paper/paper/paper.md

   parallel and distributed systems research is a challenging task, mainly due to changes and differences in software and hardware in computational environments.
-Recreating an environment that resembles the original systems research is difficult and time-consuming.
-In this paper we introduce the _Popper_, an experiment assistant that follows a set open source principles for producing scientific publications.
-Concretely, we make the case for treating an article as an open source software (OSS) project, applying software engineering best-practices to manage its associated artifacts and maintain the reproducibility of its findings.
-Leveraging existing cloud-computing infrastructure and modern OSS development tools to produce academic articles that are easy to validate.
+Recreating an environment that resembles the original is difficult and time-consuming.
+In this paper we introduce _Popper_, a convention based on a set of modern open source software (OSS) development principles for producing scientific publications.
+Concretely, we make the case for treating an article as an OSS project following a DevOps approach and applying software engineering best-practices to manage its associated artifacts and maintain the reproducibility of its findings.
+Popper leverages existing cloud-computing infrastructure and DevOps tools to produce academic articles that are easy to validate and reproduce.
 We present three use cases that illustrate the usefulness of this approach.
-We show how, by using _Popper_, re-executing experiments on multiple platforms is more practical, allowing reviewers and students to quickly get to the point of getting results without relying on the author's intervention.
+We show how, by following the _Popper_ convention, re-executing experiments on multiple platforms is more practical, allowing reviewers and students to quickly get to the point of getting results without relying on the author's intervention.
 documentclass: sigplanconf
 sigplanconf: true
 classoption: 10pt